 The most commonly injured of the ligaments is the ACL, and not just by athletes—over 250,000 ACL injuries occur annually within the general population.
 Tears in the ACL generally result in ACL surgery, extensive physical therapy, significant time away from recreational activities, and a likelihood of arthritis within 10 years.

 ACL Injury Prevention

-MedStar Health has developed a comprehensive program to reduce injury risk that involves proper dynamic warm ups, a targeted strengthening program, and a progressive plyometric program.
+MedStar Sports Medicine has developed a comprehensive program to reduce injury risk that involves proper dynamic warm-ups, a targeted strengthening program, and a progressive plyometric program.
 Our mission is to help educate and train as many teams, coaches and parents as possible to help minimize the risk of an athlete suffering this common injury.

-To initially manage ACL injuries, MedStar Health specialists focus on obtaining a full range of motion of the knee and allowing the swelling to subside.
+To initially manage ACL injuries, MedStar St. Mary's specialists focus on obtaining a full range of motion of the knee and allowing the swelling to subside.
 Once these have been achieved, both conservative and ACL surgery treatment options can be exercised.

 - Conservative treatment involves muscular strengthening and often bracing to help stabilize the knee.
 It is optimal for those who are older or less active, and those who do not plan to return to athletic or vigorous activity.

 - Surgical reconstruction offers a better alternative in preventing recurrent instability and allowing for a return to function.